-Create a Secure Credit Card PIN or Password and Keep It Safe
+How to Set a Secure Credit Card PIN and Password

-Credit card security is extremely important to avoid becoming a victim of credit card fraud.
+Credit card security is extremely important because it helps you avoid becoming a victim of credit card fraud.
 When your sensitive credit card information lands in the wrong hands, it can be difficult and time-consuming to clear your credit reputation and remove your liability for the charges.
-While you’re often not responsible for unauthorized credit card charges, you’ll be much better off not having to deal with these in the first place.

-One way to prevent credit card fraud is to create hard-to-guess PINs and passwords for your credit card and online accounts and keep to these safe once they’re created.
+One way to prevent credit card fraud is to create hard-to-guess Personal Identification Numbers (PINs) and passwords for your credit card and online accounts.
+Be sure to keep these safe once they're created.

 Setting a Secure Credit Card PIN

-You’ll need a four-digit PIN, or personal identification number if your credit card comes with the ability to take out cash advances.
+You’ll need a four-digit PIN if your credit card comes with the ability to take out cash advances.
 Sometimes your card issuer will send a PIN a few days after your credit card has been mailed.
 Or, you may be asked to select your own PIN when you call to activate your credit card.
-Never make your PIN:

 - Your date of birth